agrc/porter/.github/ISSUE_TEMPLATE/2-deprecate-sgid-dataset.md

 - [ ] Are clients querying this data with the WebAPI?
 - [ ] Notify Don Jackson (don.jackson1 at motorolasolutions.com) if the data is in the Next-Generation 911 Motorola Aware Map? (@gregbunce on `2023/00/00`)
-- [ ] Is this layer in the base maps?
-If so, work with Zach to develop a path forward.
 - [ ] Does any other application depend on this data?

 ## Notification